 By no means are we suggesting that the below everyday oral health tips are all you need to avoid gum disease, surface stains, or dental cavities caused by plaque buildup.
 But, if you introduce some of these tips into your routine, your teeth could become easier to clean at the dentist, therefore making it easier to whiten teeth and prevent tooth decay too.

-• Always rinse your mouth after each meal to wash down food and drink residue on the surface of your teeth.
+• Rinse After Meals: Make it a habit to rinse your mouth after meals.
+This helps wash away food particles and residue on the surface of your teeth that can lead to plaque buildup.

-• Rinse with mouthwash or good quality antimicrobial liquid twice a day.
+• Use Mouthwash: Rinse with a mouthwash or an antimicrobial liquid twice a day to kill bacteria and promote oral health.

 For a whiter smile, the choice is yours